-Altimeter data are similarly corrected for pressure-driven signals using a simple inverted barometer (IB) correction ( $\sim 1 \text{ cm/hPa}$ ; C2001).
+Altimeter data are similarly corrected for pressuredriven signals using a simple inverted barometer (IB) correction ($\sim 1 \text{ cm hPa}^{-1}$; C2001).
 Errors in pressure fields and omission of any dynamic signals both contribute here.
 For the IB error, as for the dry tropospheric correction, we base again our lower-bound estimate on the standard deviation of differences between ECMWF and NCEP pressure fields.
-Thus, IB errors are approximately four times larger than the values for the dry tropospheric correction, shown in Fig. 1b.
+Thus, IB errors are approximately 4 times larger than the values for the dry tropospheric correction shown in Fig. 1b.

-An estimate of dynamic signals resulting from atmospheric loading can be obtained from the modeling experiments of Ponte and Vinogradov [2006].
-A one-year run of a simplified version of the ECCO general circulation model forced by pressure forcing alone gives the standard deviation values in Fig. 2a, which are similar to previous estimates from purely barotropic models [Ponte, 1993].
-Results in Fig. 2a do not include effects of the mean (climatological) $S_1$ and $S_2$ air tide forcing, which were removed from the forcing fields [Ponte and Vinogradov, 2006].
-These effects should be accounted for as part of the tide model correction, but currently $S_1$ is not included in those corrections (to be added in future data releases).
-An amplitude estimate for the latter tide [Ponte and Vinogradov, 2006] is shown in Fig. 2b.
-Results are very similar to those of Ray and Egbert [2004].
-The combined error from pressure-forced dynamic signals, based on Fig. 2a,b, is shown in Fig. 2c.
+An estimate of dynamic signals resulting from atmospheric loading can be obtained from the modeling experiments of Ponte and Vinogradov (2007).
+A 1-yr run of a simplified version of the ECCO general circulation model forced by pressure forcing alone gives the standard deviation values in Fig. 2a, which are similar to previous estimates from purely barotropic models (Ponte 1993).
+Results in Fig. 2a do not include effects of the mean (climatological) S_1 and S_2 air tide forcing, which were removed from the forcing fields (Ponte and Vinogradov 2007).
+These effects should be accounted for as part of the tide model correction, but S_1 is not included in early versions of those corrections (being considered in most recent data releases only).
+An amplitude estimate for the latter tide (Ponte and Vinogradov 2007) is shown in Fig. 2b.
+Results are very similar to those of Ray and Egbert (2004).
+The combined error from pressure-forced dynamic signals, based on Figs. 2a,b, is shown in Fig. 2c.
 Apart from shallow regions, typical values are 2-3 cm, which are larger than our assumed tide errors.